 Keep the Action Deck and the dice within easy reach.
 Also place all red (military), yellow (government), green (goods), and blue (science) resource tokens into a central stash within easy reach of both players.

-These New Worlds is played over a series of two to six rounds.
+These New Worlds is played over a series of four to six rounds.
 During each round, players will take turns playing cards from the Action Deck to a discard pile in the center of the table in order to gain resources.
-Resources will be spent at the end of the round to colonize a planet.
+Resources will be spent at the end of the round to colonize a planet and, when necessary, engage in combat over contested planets.

-The steps outlined below describe round setup, how to play cards, collect and spend resources, enage in combat, and colonize planets.
+The steps outlined below describe round setup, how to play cards, collect and spend resources, engage in combat, and colonize planets.

 Next, shuffle the 18 card Action Deck, randomly set two cards aside, and deal the remaining 16 cards evenly between both players, forming two 8 card hands.